How Will Ontario Courts Compensate My Child After a Birth Injury?

 The trial court also acted reasonably in accepting the testimony of the parents’ expert witness, an economist, who estimated the total loss of their daughter’s future earnings based on a number of factors.
 The mere fact the defence presented their own expert whose contrary conclusions the judge afforded less weight to does not, in and of itself, constitute reversible error.
 At the end of the day, the Court of Appeal noted, “Calculation of the future loss of income of any child, let alone one born profoundly disabled is not an exact science.”

-Speak with a Toronto Serious Birth Injury Attorney Today
+Speak with a Toronto Serious Birth Injury Lawyer Today

 Birth injuries are among the most emotionally and legally complicated kinds of medical malpractice claims.
 One issue that often arises is that it may take a few months or years before the injured child starts to manifest symptoms of a brain injury or developmental delay.
 As the above case illustrates, even once the effects are known, the hospital or doctors who performed the original birth will go out of their way to shift the blame to some other phantom cause.

-This is why it is essential for parents to contact an experienced Toronto birth injury lawyer if they have any reason to suspect their child has sustained permanent damage due to medical negligence.
+This is why it is essential for parents to contact an Ontario birth injury lawyer if they have any reason to suspect their child has sustained permanent damage due to medical negligence.
 Hiring a lawyer does not mean you plan to go charging into court.
-In fact, at Preszler Law Firm we usually take a more cautious approach.
+In fact, at Preszler Injury Lawyers we usually take a more cautious approach.
 It is more important to make sure your child undergoes proper testing and evaluation before presenting a claim to a judge.
 If you need legal advice or assistance on how to deal with your child’s condition, call us today to schedule a free consultation.